artefactory/fair_groups/README.md

-# 📄 Fairness-aware Segmentation of Continuous Sensitive Attributes
+# 📄 Fairness-aware Grouping for Continuous Sensitive Variables

 This repository contains the code and experiments accompanying our paper: